NAEP-AS-Challenge/reading-prediction/readme.md

 will be evaluated.

 **Part 2: Model Accuracy**.
-Scoring performance will be evaluated on the average quadratic weighted kappa across all items in the competition.
-Competitors must score at least 99.5% of all scorable responses (for which there is a human rating), rounded to the third decimal place.
+Scoring performance will be evaluated on the average quadratic weighted kappa (rounded to the third decimal place) across all items in the competition.
+Competitors must score at least 99.5% of all scorable responses (for which there is a human rating).
 During model construction, competitors will have access to online resources to request further information or to make suggestions about how to improve performance.
 See Appendix A for more information on quadratic weighted kappa and how the winner of the